 Ligamentous fixation of the medial meniscus

 The medial meniscus is c-shaped and is fixed to the bone by several ligaments.
-Via the anterior meniscotibial ligament, the anterior horn is connected with the anterior intercondylar area, while the posterior horn is connected with the posterior intercondylar area by the posterior meniscotibial ligament.
-The posterior medial collateral ligament communicates with the dorso-medial area of the meniscus and the semimembranosus muscle is fixed at the posterior horn of the meniscus.
+Via the anterior meniscotibial ligament, the anterior horn is connected to the anterior intercondylar area, while the posterior horn is connected to the posterior intercondylar area by the posterior meniscotibial ligament.
+The posterior medial collateral ligament communicates with the dorsomedial area of the meniscus and the semimembranosus muscle is fixed at the posterior horn of the meniscus.

 Ligamentous fixation of the lateral meniscus

 The ring-shaped lateral meniscus is fixed at the tibial plateau by the anterior and posterior meniscotibial ligaments.
 The posterior meniscofemoral ligament runs from the posterior horn of the meniscus to the inside of the medial condyle, parallel to the posterior cruciate ligament.
 Also, the popliteus muscle is connected with the posterior horn.

 Functional anatomy: movement behavior of the menisci